PrAnaViz/PrAna/README.md

 ```
 install.packages("PrAna")
 ```
+For RStudio, click on the menu _Tools > Install Packages…_ and then type in “PrAna” and press _Install_

-To install the development version of PrAna from GitHub with:
+To install the development version of PrAna from GitHub:
 ```
 install.packages("devtools")
 library(devtools)